Call for Papers

 Publication

-A selection of the works presented at the congress is expected to be published after a peer review process.
+A selection of the works presented at the conference is expected to be published after a peer review process.

 Important Dates